 - 1. An accumulated GPA of at least 3.0 - 2.
-The maximum number of transferees should not exceed the percentage set forth by the college each academic calendar year. - 3.
-Accepted transferees are normally admitted to the first year in CCIT. - 4.
-The student may petition to transfer any course that he has previously taken - before that is required in his study plan and submit supporting documents.
+The transfer is accepted from Medicine, Pharmacy, Dentistry, Applied Medical Sciences, Science, and Engineering colleges. - 3.
+The maximum number of transferees should not exceed the percentage set forth by the college each academic calendar year

-5. A Minimum of 1 semester and no more than a maximum of 4 semesters can be spent at the originating college/department.
+- 4. Accepted transferees are normally admitted to the first year in CCIT. - 5.
+The student may petition to transfer any course that he has previously taken before that is required in his study plan and submit supporting documents. - 6.
+A Minimum of 1 semester and no more than a maximum of 4 semesters can be spent at the originating college/department.